theonejonahgold/browser-technologies-2021/README.md

 [Link to website](https://browser-tech-goldhoot.herokuapp.com/)

 Goldhoot is an app where you can create poll quizes.
 People can join based on quiz codes and answer the question in the order you want to present them.
+You can see the results after a question has been answered, or when the quiz has fully ended, giving a nice overview of all questions with their corresponding answers.

 # Index